NotFoundError/new-youtube/README.md

 #### Suggestions

-- For FeedBack and Suggestions, please feel free to say in [@Thwarikh](https://telegram.org/thwarikh)
+- For FeedBack and Suggestions,

 #### LICENSE
 - GPLv3